VHS Revival looks back at some of box art’s greatest triumphs

 The brainchild of Britain’s most famous horror cover artist Graham Humphreys, this UK version of Freddy’s Revenge is perhaps the pick of the bunch.
 This was the first ‘Nightmare’ sequel following Wes Craven’s genre-reviving A Nightmare on Elm Street, one that would prove a highly divisive entry.

 It isn’t all bad.
-The movie features one of the best protagonists in the series, some mesmerising practical effects and the kind of gay subtext that ranks up there with The Village People for transparency.
-But for me the bad outweighs the good, Craven’s game-changing concept ditched for a straight-up possession story, while Charles Bernstein’s scathing theme is notable by its absence.
-Producers even ditched Robert Englund for cost-cutting reasons before realising just how important he was to the Krueger character.
+The movie features one of the best protagonists in the series, some mesmerising practical effects and the kind of gay subtext that ranks with The Village People for utter transparency, though director Jack Sholder’s decision to ditch Craven’s game-changing concept was ditched for a straight-up possession story didn’t sit well with some fans of the original.

-The back cover also focuses on the killer’s infamous glove, a phallic extension of evil most synonymous with the character.
+The back cover also focuses on the killer’s infamous glove, a phallic extension of evil that is synonymous with the character.
 A spectacular example of effective artistic marketing.